cyberdefencekit/documentation/docs/iris/iris.md

 When starting for the first time, an administrator account is automatically created.
 The password is displayed in the console output and can be located in the logs by searching for `WARNING :: post_init :: create_safe_admin`.
 Alternatively, you can set an admin password during the initial startup by specifying it in the `.env` file using the `IRIS_ADM_PASSWORD` environment variable.
 Please note that this option has no effect after the administrator account has been created.

+**Note: The username is "administrator" with a lowercase "a", not an uppercase "A".**

 ```python
 sudo docker compose logs app | grep "WARNING :: post_init :: create_safe_admin"
 ```